-Year 13 topics and examinations
+A-level topics and examinations

-In year 13 you will study and be examined/assessed on three components.
+In Year 13 you will study and be examined/assessed on three components.
 Two are assessed through external examination and the other is assessed as a personal study (coursework).

 Component 1: Breadth Study - 1C The Tudors: England, 1485-1603